 Getting Down to the Nitty Gritty

-In 1985, Marsh and his wife Susan, re-formatted the Nitty Gritty to be Madison’s Official Birthday Place.
+In 1985, Marsh and his wife Susan, reformatted the Nitty Gritty to be Madison’s Official Birthday Place.
 Since that time, the birthday bell, birthday board, Gritty memento mug, birthday balloon, announcement and songs have become staples of the celebration tradition.
 Since its inception, the downtown Gritty has averaged 57 birthdays a day, and about 20,000 birthdays each year.
 The oldest celebrant, Hortense Sperling, celebrated her 108th birthday here in 2006.
 The youngest, Megan Spude, was here just 24 hours after being born.
-The Widder quadruplets started celebrating their 3rd birthday with us in 1992, and haven’t missed a year since.
-In 2014, the birthday total surpassed 600,000 birthdays.
+The Widder quadruplets started celebrating their third birthday with us in 1992, and haven’t missed a year since.
+In 2019, the birthday total surpassed 775,000 birthdays.

-Over the years the concept may have changed, but one common thread running through the colorful history of the Nitty Gritty is the award winning Gritty Burger.
-Six ounces of ground chuck, bathed in our own special sour cream based sauce, served on a dark seeded bun.
-Since the start, the Gritty has been knownfor its outstanding food and service, and we have been fortunate enough to win the Best Burger of Madison award year after year.
+Over the years the concept may have changed, but one common thread running through the colorful history of the Nitty Gritty is the award winning Gritty Burger: Six ounces of ground chuck, bathed in our own special sour cream based sauce, served on a honey wheat sesame seed bun.
+Since the start, the Gritty has been known for its outstanding food and service, and we have been fortunate enough to win the Best Burger of Madison award year after year.
 We are proud to be a part of the Madison tradition and appreciate our loyal customers.